practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 <br/>

 > [!NOTE]
-> Getting exception handling right in this language, even though being a "high-level" stack-oriented language, may take patience!
-Look for examples for _recover_ in the GitHub repository!
+> Getting exception handling right in Factor, even though being a "high-level" stack-oriented language, may need patience!
+Look for examples of _recover_ in the Factor GitHub repository!

 <br/>